juranki/coreos-rev-proxy/README.md

 configuration
 -------------

-Requires environvariables ETCD_URL and ETCD_PATH to access configuration in etcd.
+Requires environment variables ETCD_URL and ETCD_PATH to access configuration in etcd.
 For example:

 ```
 ETCD_URL=http://172.17.42.1:4001/v2/keys
 ETCD_PATH=/http-service
 ```

-coreos-rev-proxy watches changes in the specified etcd path and applies them immediatly.
+coreos-rev-proxy watches changes in the specified etcd path and applies them immediately.

 etcd contents is of the form